CZ-NIC/convey/README.md

 ?
 ```

+### Arbitrary e-mail headers, "From" header, GPG signing
+In the template, you may specify any e-mail header, such as `Reply-To`, `Cc` or `From`.
+If `From` is not found, we take `SMTP/email_from_name` config value.
+If `gnupg` home is found on the default user path, we check if there is a secret key matching the `From` header and if found, e-mail will be GPG-signed.
+If it is going to be signed, you would see something like `Content-Type: multipart/signed; protocol="application/pgp-signature";` header in the e-mail template preview.

 ## Examples

 In the examples, we will use these parameters to add a field and to shorten the result.